 - Toggle on the apps you want to sync with iCloud.

-- On Mac, open System Preferences → Apple ID → iCloud and check these options.
+On Mac, open System Settings → Apple ID → iCloud → See All and check these options.

-8. Sync your documents and data from Mac with iCloud
+8. Sync your documents and data on Mac with iCloud

-You can configure iCloud on your Mac to store all your documents and files on the Desktop to the cloud.
+You can configure iCloud on your Mac to store all your documents and files, including those on the Desktop, in the cloud.

-To do so, launch System Preferences → Apple ID → iCloud → check iCloud Drive, and click Options next to it.
-From here, enable Desktop & Documents Folders if not already enabled.
+To do so, launch System Settings → Apple ID → iCloud → Click iCloud Drive, and toggle on Sync this Mac and Desktop & Documents Folders if not already enabled.

 If you use apps like Pages, Keynote, Numbers, etc., you can check them as well.
 (I use Pages on my iPhone and Mac.
 Having iCloud Drive enabled syncs everything on both my devices!)